If your event qualifies for general liability with host liquor, we would not remove host liquor as it is built into the premium.

 Retail Liquor, on the other hand, means that a professional bartender is selling alcohol at your event or you are giving away alcohol (or BYOB) for an event that is: multi-day, more than 500 attendees or your profession involves selling, serving or furnishing alcohol.

 No, vendors require their own insurance policies, separate from the event holder.
 They cannot be an additional insured.
 We suggest signing a “hold harmless” agreement with your vendors so that you are not held legally responsible for any mishaps with them.
+Consult with licensed attorney for advice in this regard.

 The policy will be priced the same regardless of whether the event takes place inside or outside.